 - Or you can binge read ALLLLL my posts about sleep training.
 Ha!

 My sleep training guide has more of a step by step process for establishing consistent routines, and getting baby to sleep through the night ASAP.
-It also includes lots of trouble-shooting tips and scenarios you might encounter.
+It also includes my top 2 tips for establishing a feeding schedule early on, trouble-shooting tips, and scenarios you might encounter.